okoala/awesome-stars/README.md

 - [exponent](https://github.com/exponent/exponent) - Exponent iOS/Android Client
 - [react-native-card-io](https://github.com/kayla-tech/react-native-card-io) - card.io component for React Native
 - [react-native-svg](https://github.com/react-native-community/react-native-svg) - SVG library for React Native.
-- [react-native-proximity](https://github.com/williambout/react-native-proximity) - A React Native wrapper that provides access to the state of the proximity sensor on iOS.
+- [react-native-proximity](https://github.com/williambout/react-native-proximity) - :iphone: A React Native wrapper that provides access to the state of the proximity sensor on iOS.
 - [versioning-react-native-app](https://github.com/AndrewJack/versioning-react-native-app) - :arrow_up: How to version a React Native app using npm version.
 - [react-native-webpack-starter-kit](https://github.com/jhabdas/react-native-webpack-starter-kit) - :herb: Build your React Native app with Webpack and Babel
 - [react-native-spinkit](https://github.com/maxs15/react-native-spinkit) - A collection of animated loading indicators for React Native
 - [EarlGrey](https://github.com/google/EarlGrey) - :tea: iOS UI Automation Test Framework
 - [react-native-auto-updater](https://github.com/aerofs/react-native-auto-updater) - A library to manage dynamic updates to React Native apps.
 Available as an NPM Package for iOS and Android.
 - [react-native-effects-view](https://github.com/voronianski/react-native-effects-view) - Use iOS8 UIVisualEffectViews's blur and vibrancy with ReactNative
+- [JSPatch](https://github.com/bang590/JSPatch) - JSPatch bridge Objective-C and Javascript using the Objective-C runtime.
+You can call any Objective-C class and method in JavaScript by just including a small engine.
+JSPatch is generally used to hotfix iOS App.
 - [react-native-hybrid-app-examples](https://github.com/dsibiski/react-native-hybrid-app-examples) - A collection of examples for using React Native in an existing iOS application
 - [MJRefresh](https://github.com/CoderMJLee/MJRefresh) - An easy way to use pull-to-refresh.
 - [ZSSRichTextEditor](https://github.com/nnhubbard/ZSSRichTextEditor) - A beautiful rich text WYSIWYG editor for iOS with a syntax highlighted source view